mb822/ESP8266-Wemo-Control/README.md

-# Control WEMO Smart Switch with an ESP8266
+# Control WeMo Smart Switch with an ESP8266

 ## Implementation of [ESP8266HTTPClient](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266HTTPClient) and [ESP8266WiFi](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi) used to get and control the state of your WeMo Smart Light Switch<br/><br/>